 Spectrum Installation Guide

-But luckily, you don’t need technical know-how to self-install your Spectrum internet—it’s all about plugging cords into the right places.
+And you don’t need the technical know-how to self-install your Spectrum internet—it’s all about plugging cords into the right places.
 We’ll show you how it’s done.

 How to install Spectrum services

 Spectrum installation is about as easy as opening the self-install kit, plugging a few things in, and logging in with your devices.